rashmiJayawardhana/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-Learn the basics of Angular 8 by building a tic-tac-toe game from scratch.
-Then deploy it as an installable progressive web app (PWA).
+Built a responsive Angular TIC-TAC-TOE game from scratch, then deployed it as an installable Progressive Web App (PWA) using Vercel.